mlflow/mlflow/README.rst

 Official MLflow Docker Image
 ----------------------------

-The official MLflow Docker image is available on GitHub Container Registry at https://ghcr.io/mlflow/mlflow.
+The official MLflow Docker image is available on the GitHub Container Registry at https://ghcr.io/mlflow/mlflow.

 .. code-block:: shell